developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 * **Illumination Brightness Value -** Illumination Brightness of the Imager

-* **Inverse 1D Mode -** This parameter allows the user to select decoding on inverse 1D bar codes.
+* **Inverse 1D Mode -** This parameter allows the user to select decoding on inverse 1D barcodes.
-	* Disable - Disables decoding of inverse 1D bar codes.
+	* Disable - Disables decoding of inverse 1D barcodes.
-	* Enable - Enables decoding of only inverse 1D bar codes.
+	* Enable - Enables decoding of only inverse 1D barcodes.
-	* Auto - Allows decoding of both positive and inverse 1D bar codes.
+	* Auto - Allows decoding of both positive and inverse 1D barcodes.

 * Poor Quality Decode Effort
 	* Level 0